Help and advice

 Collectable Items : Any loss of, or damage to, any collectable shall be limited to the lesser of the actual cost price paid for the collectable by the seller or the purchase price paid by the buyer and shall not exceed Parcelforce Worldwide’ s stated limits of compensation.
 Please note the exclusion from compensation for damage to original packaging, listed above.

 Items sent overseas : Claims for compensation for loss/damage will not be accepted where the goods shipped are prohibited by the country of destination.
 For some international destinations there is no compensation payable for any service.
-The countries to which this restriction applies can vary, so please check parcelforce.com/countries before sending.
+The countries to which this restriction applies can vary, so please check parcelforce.com/worldwide-directory before sending.

 Additional exclusions and restrictions when using the globalexpress service :